-A quick stir fry of Idli, southern Indian steamed rice pancakes with peppers, onions and chillies to make this wonderful snack or breakfast that is best enjoyed with a side of hot chai.
+Masala idli fry or fried idli is a quick stir fry of idli, with peppers, onions and chillies to make this wonderful snack or breakfast that is best enjoyed with a side of hot chai.

 Idlis are spongy steamed cakes made with a fermented batter of rice and lentils.
 It is a southern Indian breakfast speciality.
-Though idlis are usually made with fermented batter, there are some quick versions too – like the rava idlis that I make more often than this.
+Though idlis are usually made with fermented batter, there are some quick versions too – like the rava idlis that I make more often.

 Whenever I make idlis, I like to make a few extra batches, just so I have some leftover to quickly make these idli fry or some idli upma for a quick breakfast or evening snack with tea.